Airships: The Next Generation

-Replacing helium with hot air as the lifting gas
+Replacing helium lifting gas with better alternatives

 - Their slower speed and use of propellers instead of jet engines makes them quieter than planes